Guide to Vestmanna – Historical Treasure and Alluring Nature

 Located Inni á Fjørð, you will find Faer Isles Distillery.
 This is where true entrepreneurs produce the finest whisky and gin in the Faroe Islands.

-The first whisky from Faer Isles Distillery will be available from late 2024.
+The first whisky from Faer Isles Distillery is just around the corner.
 You do not have to wait that long to learn more about the company.
 These guys are already tapping high-quality gin and akvavit using local produce.
 So why not join a guided distillery tour in Vestmanna, which will let you touch, taste, and smell Faer Isles Distillery.

 The people of Vestmanna are kind, they are not in a hurry and they stop and want to talk.
 Travellers are always welcome.
 There are more than 100 beds for travellers in Vestmanna besides the best wind protected campsite in the Faroe Islands, a food shop as well as restaurants and cafés.